NEWS

 Following her election in June, she successfully put forward a motion calling on the council to develop a land bank in Dunsink for social housing: the council said there was the potential for 7,000 homes to be built in the area.
 Cllr Coppinger is running on the platform of electing a “socialist feminist” to the Dáil and providing a voice “for workers, women, LGBTQ and young people and all those facing oppression and discrimination”.

 Cllr Coppinger’s election manifesto is available to view here.
-You can listen to our interview with Cllr Coppinger on our ‘General Election 2024’ podcast series.
+You can listen to our interview with Cllr Coppinger on our ‘General Election 2024’ podcast series and read our in-depth profile here.

 Senator Emer Currie, Fine Gael